roccogb/portfolio/README.md

 # Portfolio
-My first portfolio made with js, html and css
-All rights reserved by Rocco Grassano
+A simple and creative portfolio made with js, html and css All rights reserved by Rocco Grassano